hippoghost/NLP-sentiment_analysis-WordCloud-python/README.md

 ## Methodology & Tasks

-1.Data Collection:
+1. Data Collection:
 Lyrics were scraped from the Genius Lyrics website, resulting in a dataset of 73 songs across 8 albums.

-2.Data Cleaning and Preprocessing: The lyrics underwent comprehensive cleaning, including removing punctuation, converting to lowercase, and eliminating insignificant stopwords.
+2. Data Cleaning and Preprocessing: The lyrics underwent comprehensive cleaning, including removing punctuation, converting to lowercase, and eliminating insignificant stopwords.

-3.Word Tokenization: Cleaned lyrics were tokenized into individual words, with punctuation marks and stopwords discarded.
+3. Word Tokenization: Cleaned lyrics were tokenized into individual words, with punctuation marks and stopwords discarded.

-4.WordCloud Visualization: WordClouds visually represent word frequency, aiding in identifying common words and recurring themes within the lyrics.
+4. WordCloud Visualization: WordClouds visually represent word frequency, aiding in identifying common words and recurring themes within the lyrics.

-5.Sentiment Analysis: Leveraging VADER and TextBlob libraries, the project determined overall sentiment (positive, negative, neutral) of the lyrics and analyzed sentiment trends for albums and songs.
+5. Sentiment Analysis: Leveraging VADER and TextBlob libraries, the project determined overall sentiment (positive, negative, neutral) of the lyrics and analyzed sentiment trends for albums and songs.

-6.Visualization of Sentiment Results: Sentiment analysis outcomes were presented visually, using techniques like bar plots, to illustrate sentiment distribution across albums.
+6. Visualization of Sentiment Results: Sentiment analysis outcomes were presented visually, using techniques like bar plots, to illustrate sentiment distribution across albums.

 ## Business Value